polyphony-chat/docs/docs/Protocol Specifications/core.md

 ### 9.1.1 Changing a primary service provider

-Keys are unique in the actor-scoped service->service-provider table.
+Keys are unique in the actor-scoped service → service-provider table.
 Actors wanting to register for two or more different implementations of the same service must select which service provider to use as a "primary service provider" for that service.